-Meetings with External Parties – Employees who meet for Daemen College business with external parties should submit itemized receipts for the actual cost of meals along with the following information: date of meeting, names of persons participating and a description of the purpose of the meeting.
+Meetings with External Parties – Employees who meet for Daemen University business with external parties should submit itemized receipts for the actual cost of meals along with the following information: date of meeting, names of persons participating and a description of the purpose of the meeting.
 These details provide the necessary backup to satisfy audit inquiries and IRS regulations.

 NY State Sales Tax – Reimbursement will not be given for sales tax paid in NY State.
-New York sales tax-exempt forms are available in the Business Office and should be used for business-related meals at any restaurant or business charging NY sales tax.
+New York sales tax-exempt forms are available in the business office and should be used for business-related meals at any restaurant or business charging NY sales tax.

 |Normal Cost Area||High Cost Area|

-High Cost Area is defined as Manhattan; Chicago; Washington, DC; San Francisco; San Diego; Boston; Cincinnati; Detroit; Seattle; Los Angeles; and Philadelphia.
-In addition, if you are traveling to a city that you feel is a high cost area, please check with the Business office prior to departure to determine if the higher costs might apply.
+High cost area is defined as Manhattan; Chicago; Washington, DC; San Francisco; San Diego; Boston; Cincinnati; Detroit; Seattle; Los Angeles; and Philadelphia.
+In addition, if you are traveling to a city that you feel is a high cost area, please check with the business office prior to departure to determine if the higher costs might apply.

-Normal Cost Area refers to all areas not considered High Cost Areas.
+Normal cost area refers to all areas not considered high cost areas.

 When a traveler is out of town for part of the day, the meal allowances are used individually for that day.
 Breakfast is from 6:00-10:30 am; Lunch 11:30 am-2:30 pm; Dinner 5:00-10:00 pm.
 Thus, someone leaving for a trip after 10:30 am is not eligible for breakfast allowance on departure day, and anyone arriving in WNY prior to 5:00 pm is not eligible for dinner allowance on arrival day.